CharliedoD/CharliedoD.github.io/_pages/about.md

 **Dong Chen**, Shuai Zheng, Yeyu Yan, Muhao Xu, Zhenfeng Zhu, Yao Zhao, Kunlun He

-- Propose a spike-induced DGL framework: SiGNN, which integrates GNN and SNN for efficient representation learning on dynamic graph.
+- Pioneer the study of dynamic graph condensation and propose the first condensation framework for dynamic graph.
-- Novel spiking neuron model: BLIF.
+- Novel spiking structure generation mechanism.
-- Multi-time-resolution dynamic graph modeling.
+- Tailored distribution matching approach that performs fine-grained spatiotemporal state alignment to guide the optimization of the condensed graph.
 </div>
 </div>

-- [Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet](https://github.com), A, B, C, **CVPR 2020**

 # 🎖 Honors and Awards
 - *2024.12*  National Scholarship for Graduate Students, Ministry of Education of China.